 Requirements to Complete the Major

-It is also recommended that students in this major choose other courses from the following selection:
+It is also recommended that students in this major complete the fourth core course and choose other courses from the following selection:

 - Business Analysis and Valuation

 - Financial Institutions and Capital Markets (not offered in 2019-2020)